xarick/simple-django-todo-02/README.md

 # simple-django-todo-02
-TODO Django Project with JSON, REST API
+TODO Django Project with JSON, REST API No Auth